UKCloud/documentation/articles/private-compute/prc-faq.md

 ### How can I get started with the service?

-On acceptance of your order, we'll work with you to create a detailed design for your Private Cloud - Compute service.
+On acceptance of your order, we'll work with you to create a detailed design for your Private Cloud service.
 The design will formalise the dedicated components required for your solution.

 If this is a new service for you, we will create your primary administrator account and send you a welcome pack, which includes the URL for the UKCloud Portal for access to the Knowledge Centre and service management function.